Amazon now lets shoppers track the exact location of delivery drivers in a ‘creepy, but convenient’ map

 — J. Austyn Belanger (@JRyanNYC) February 25, 2018

 Amazon sends a notification to customers when they can see their delivery drivers on the tracking map.
-Customers can also access the feature by visiting the “track package” feature on Amazon’s website or app.
+Customers can also access the map by visiting the “track package” feature on Amazon’s website or app.

 The driver’s location will become available to customers when fewer than 10 stops remain on the courier’s route to deliver their package.